neortls007idev/guildhall/README.md

 - 4. At start only the 1st light which is White is enabled.
 - 5. When Testing directional and spot light debug arrow might seem big if left at a spot and might block the view. recommended to test while moving objects with camera.
 - 6. Fog is only enabled on the sphere and will only work when in Fresnel Shader or Lit Shader mode.( This is intentional )
+- 7. Tone Map tint power clamped from 0 to infinity on purpose.
+- 8. Tone Map tint power is a uniform scale on the tone map matrix so if tone shader is and power is 0 you will see nothing.

 ------